International Music Talent Competition Fall 2023

-The American Protégé International Music Talent Competition is opened to all instrumentalists (piano, winds, strings, brass, traditional, etc.), vocalists and traditional folk and jazz groups of all nationalities and countries.
+The American Protégé International Music Talent Competition is open to all instrumentalists (piano, winds, strings, brass, traditional, etc.), vocalists and traditional folk and jazz groups of all nationalities and countries.
 Participants are required to submit video recording materials for the audition.
 American Protégé is looking for genuinely talented people, who have creativity and stage charisma.

 We invite talented performers of any age and genre to participate in the Competition.